M1chol/jetson-car/README.md

 ![image](https://github.com/M1chol/jetson-car/blob/main/images/setup.svg)

 ---
 Worker launching schematic; each oval represents a thread inside `ThreadPoolExecutor`:

 ![image](https://github.com/M1chol/jetson-car/blob/main/images/workers.svg)

+### Tools

+> TODO

+List of tools:

+- directCom.py
+- testCar.py
+- testMotor.py
+- screen.py

+### `autostart.sh`

+> TODO

+`autostart.sh` automates creating service to start the project with the system.

+### DDSM400 Driver

+> This could be changed in the future to simplify the communication protocol.

+Right now default factory flashed code provided by Waveshare is being used.
+It comes with a lot of features, but this project uses only JSON communication over UART.
+Code can be found on the [Waveshare Wiki](https://www.waveshare.com/wiki/DDSM_Driver_HAT_(B))

+###

 ## Getting started

 > This section will be expanded.

-To set up the Jetson, follow the [official guide](https://developer.nvidia.com/embedded/learn/get-started-jetson-orin-nano-devkit).
+To set up the Jetson, follow the [official](https://developer.nvidia.com/embedded/learn/get-started-jetson-orin-nano-devkit) or [my guide](https://m1chol.github.io/m1/2025-09-22/jetson).
-Then use the Arduino IDE to flash the driver boards with the provided code.
+Then use the Arduino IDE to flash the servo driver board with the provided code (`servoDriver.ino`).
 The last step is to set up the Python code on your Jetson device:

 ```bash
 git clone https://github.com/M1chol/jetson-car